-I’d like to continue our discussion from last night, but before I begin, there is a piece of advice that a very wise woman once gave me, which I think is relevant here.
+I’d like to continue our discussion, but before I begin, there is a piece of advice that a very wise woman once gave me, which I think is relevant here.
 If you have a group and you want to lead it into a destructive action, like into battle, then you instruct them at the level of the lowest persons in the group so that everybody will understand and go fight.
 But if you want to lead a group into doing something constructive, then you instruct it at the level of the highest persons within the group.
 Those persons will understand and then slowly instruct the people with less understanding, so that everybody comes to a higher understanding in a stable and steady way.
 So, when we are speaking about our topic here on a fairly sophisticated level, it is important not to get discouraged, but to realize that the teachers that you have here will be able to understand and follow this.
 Then slowly they will be able to explain to you over time, since I am not here for a very long period.
 This is the most efficient way of trying to help everybody along the constructive path toward liberation and enlightenment.

 I don’t want to review all of yesterday because that will take the whole morning.
 But, in brief, we saw that innate joy is one of our evolving Buddha-nature factors.
 It is part of the network of good qualities that we all have in some form or another, even if only at a very low level, and which can transform into the enlightening qualities of a Buddha.
 We also saw that by enhancing our innate joy, we can use it as a method for strengthening our networks of positive force and deep awareness.
 When our networks of good qualities, positive force, and deep awareness are sufficiently strengthened and the stains that are preventing them from functioning at peak efficiency are removed, our whole system of networks transforms into and functions as the enlightening networks of a Buddha – the Buddha-Bodies.
 The resultant peak level of happiness that we experience then will be part of our system of Buddha-Bodies.
 It will be our Body of Essential Nature, according to the Kalachakra system.